aki-ph-chem/nvim_calc_rs/README.md

 ## ToDo

 - [x] To be able to automatically run the Rust build on first startup.
+- [x] Automatic build if there were changes on the Rust side when restarting
 - [ ] Support for hot reloading
 - [ ] Support for automatic build of Rust at appdate by Lazy.nvim